It’s time to rebuild capacity, not just treat symptoms.

 Many organizations already have strong practices like reflective supervision, trauma-informed care, or wellness initiatives.
 But applied inconsistently or in isolation, they can feel like “one more thing” instead of solving the core issue.

-The Staff Sustainability System™ ties together the major levers of retention — trauma-informed care, reflective supervision, staff wellness, moral resilience, and secondary traumatic stress — into one cohesive framework.
+The Staff Sustainability System™ ties together the major levers of retention — trauma-informed care, reflective supervision, staff wellness, moral resilience, and secondary traumatic stress — into one cohesive framework that reduces the drivers of chronic crisis mode within the organization.

 Most importantly, it gives leaders the structure and timing to know when and how to use these tools so they stick and deliver measurable results.